mjsipes/mjthefox/notes.md

 learn to build.

 # today
-then figure out how to input supabase urls as input, then have it download and put into the functions
+then figure out how to input imagealbum/imagename input, then have it download and put into the functions